a-ads/blog/content/blog/nakamoto-hommage.md

 Anyone can contribute to producing this composition making a voluntary contribution to the following bitcoin address: 18DHwXu22sbiWnVtNwhN69pdFYrXs74tW2.
 Every 100 euros of the budget will equal to 1 added minute of sound.

-The beginning has already been funded and is available to listen on YouTube:
+The beginning has already been funded and is available to listen on YouTube

 <iframe allowfullscreen="" frameborder="0" height="360" src="https://www.youtube.com/embed/1kpmZThsSHI" width="480"></iframe>